 I bet you cannot name a single society that has anything even approaching a fully nuanced view of itself on almost any matter, let alone its history.
 Individuals often “morally disengage” from their past acts, but it is not common for them to do so to the same extent as the societies they live in.

 It hardly matters, though, if the social story is about atrocities or trivia.
 I have actually witnessed fairly heated arguments over who first invented pasta, the Chinese or the Italians.
 And another one on who first invented dumplings, Poles, Jews, or Chinese.
-Beer is another subject that can get people going.
+The origin of beer is another subject that can get people going.

 It makes sense that societies’ stories about themselves be as simple as they are false because they serve as lowest-common-denominator social bonds.
 Indeed, it probably even helps that these stories be knowingly false as the bond will then require an even deeper level of commitment.